MarcPlunkett/Data-science-portfolio/README.md

 # Data-science-portfolio
- Portfolio of data science projects completed by me

 This is a repository of the projects I worked on or currently are working on.
 A separate category is for separate projects.